 It's green.
 It's lucky.
 And guess what: St. Patrick’s Day is a kindergarten social studies topic, too!
-This year, kids are learning about major holidays in their communities, and kindergarten classrooms usually feature special treats like shamrock crafts and picture book read-alouds.
+This year, kids are learning about important cultural celebrations, and kindergarten classrooms usually feature special treats like shamrock crafts and picture book read-alouds.
 As your child explores this day, you've also got a great opportunity to bring the day home with some “leprechaun” fun.
-You know—those mischievous characters who leap in to cause all sorts of whimsical mischief?
+You know—those elusive characters who leap in to cause all sorts of whimsical mischief?
 The ones you never see, but who you “know” are real because of their “leprechaun gold”?
 Here's a cute discovery game that should make everyone grin while giving those early social studies skills some joyful flex.

 What You Do:

-- When you’ve finished your map, leave it in some place where it will look like it’s been dropped by accident, such as on the floor next to your kitchen table, or on a front step.
-Drop a few gold pebbles nearby, as if the leprechauns have been in such a rush, they lost track.
+When you’ve finished your map, leave it some place where it will look like it’s been dropped by accident, such as on the floor next to your kitchen table, or on a front step.
+Drop a few gold pebbles nearby, as if the leprechauns have been in such a rush, they lost track of their precious gold.
 Finally, open a watercolor tin and leave it strewn near the paper with a brush nearby.

 When you’re ready, make it a show for your child.
 Be sure to act really surprised, with incredulous questions of “What could this be?”
 “Who comes mysteriously to a house and leaves gold?”
 (As a result of kindergarten stories, expect an authoritative answer: Leprechauns!)
 Then examine the paper and again theatrically suggest an aha!
 There seems to be something written there!